-In other situations, a teen may see the distress of the separated parent and may feel a need to be present as a support for that parent.
+In other situations, a teenager may see the distress of the separated parent and may feel a need to be present as a support for that parent.

 - Article Continued Below -